FOR ALL POSITIONS, ELECTED AND APPOINTED

 Awards Committee Chair

-- Coordinate or appoint subcommittee chairs to coordinate the receipt of nominations and selection for all JEA awards programs including Future Journalism Teacher Scholarships, Student Investigative Reporting, Teacher Inspiration, Rising Star, Yearbook Adviser of the Year, Cornerstone, Diversity, Ryan White, Aspiring Young Journalist and First Amendment Press Freedom awards.
+• Coordinate or appoint subcommittee chairs to coordinate the receipt of nominations and selection for other JEA awards programs including Future Journalism Teacher Scholarships, Student Journalist Impact Award, Yearbook Adviser of the Year, Cornerstone, Diversity, Aspiring Young Journalist and First Amendment Press Freedom awards;

 • Communicate with award recipients as soon as possible after selections have been made.
-This is the responsibility of a subcommittee chair when one exists.
+This is the responsibility of a subcommittee chair when one exists;

 • Prepare written comments about each award winner to be read at the awards presentation.
-This is the responsibility of a subcommittee chair when one exists.
+This is the responsibility of a subcommittee chair when one exists;

-• Assist in the presentation of awards at the awards luncheon at both the spring and fall national conventions.
+• Assist in the presentation of awards at the awards luncheon at both the spring and fall national conventions;

 Nominations Committee Chair